 3) Some materials/services are highly prone to risk, while others are not.
-If the component has to be imported, or has a few suppliers, or has high cost, or has no substitute etc., its timely procurement at specified cost becomes difficult.
-During risk management process one would like to focus on high risk-prone materials and leave the others.
+During risk management process one would like to focus on high risk-prone materials/services and leave the others.
 To serve an example for critical services, consider engineering projects like construction of oil platforms.
 Here engineering/design and site topographic survey are two highly critical services where a minor error may cause instability of platform and degenerate into huge losses.
 Material/service-specific supply chain risks are almost similar and remain independent of the project type.
 For example procurement of an industrial turbine involves almost similar supply chain risks, independent of whether it is used for hydro electric or thermal power plant.